 - ect.org, “Frequently Asked Questions,” 12 August 2006, http://www.ect.org/cgi-bin/faq/smartfaq.cgi?answer=1014926757&id=1014926466

-- Statistics generated on Medicare Australia website using MBS item codes: 14224 for electroconvulsive therapy and 20104 for anaesthetic, https://www.medicareaustralia.gov.au/statistics/mbs_item.shtml ; Chief Psychiatrist’s annual report 2011-12, Department of Health Victoria, p.34.
+- Statistics generated on Medicare Australia website using MBS item codes: 14224 for electroconvulsive therapy and 20104 for anaesthetic, https://www.medicareaustralia.gov.au/statistics/mbs_item.shtml ; Right to Information Request requested and received by CCHR from Queensland Government Department of Health, Ref: RTI 3272, Document No.1 & No.2, 28 September 2016.

 - Statistics generated on Medicare Australia website using MBS item codes: 14224 for electroconvulsive therapy, Click on “Item By Patient Demographic Reports.” https://www.medicareaustralia.gov.au/statistics/mbs_item.shtml